John Thwaites (Australian politician): Deputy Leader

 Thwaites introduced major reforms to water policy and legislation in Victoria including giving the environment a statutory right to water, reforming irrigation water rights and establishing sustainable water planning strategies.
-He also oversaw programs to return environmental flows to the Murray, Snowy and Thomson rivers.
+He also oversaw programs to return environmental flows to the Murray, Snowy, and Thomson Rivers.

-In 2007, after Victoria had experienced its worst year of drought and the lowest streamflows in the state’s history, Premier Steve Bracks and Thwaites announced the Our Water Our Future plan which included a new desalination plant at Wonthaggi, modernising Victoria’s irrigation system to save water lost through inefficiencies, expanding a water grid across Victoria and increased recycling and water conservation.
+In 2007, after Victoria had experienced its worst year of drought and the lowest streamflows in the state's history, Premier Steve Bracks and Thwaites announced the "Our Water Our Future" plan which included a new desalination plant at Wonthaggi, modernising Victoria’s irrigation system to save water lost through inefficiencies, expanding a water grid across Victoria and increased recycling and water conservation.

 As Minister for Environment, Thwaites introduced measures to lower greenhouse emissions and water consumption.
 Victoria was the first state to introduce five-star energy efficiency requirements for new homes together with incentives for rainwater tanks and solar hot water.

-Thwaites also oversaw a major expansion of Victoria’s National Park system including creation of the Great Otway National Park, and removed cattle grazing from the Alpine National Park.
+Thwaites also oversaw a major expansion of Victoria's national park system, including creation of the Great Otway National Park, and removed cattle grazing from the Alpine National Park.

-In the second term of the Bracks Government, Thwaites led the development of the Government’s social justice strategy, A Fairer Victoria working with other social policy ministers.
+In the second term of the Bracks government, Thwaites led the development of the government's social justice strategy, "A Fairer Victoria", working with other social policy ministers.
 The strategy committed $788 million in the 2005 state budget and $818 million in the 2006 budget to tackle disadvantage across a range of areas including early childhood development, mental health, disability, and community development.
 It was described by the head of the Brotherhood of St Laurence as “an unprecedented effort to make Victoria a better place for those who are disadvantaged and vulnerable.”

 Thwaites was re-elected at Victorian elections 2006 with a comfortable but slightly reduced majority.
 While there was some speculation he might be dumped as Deputy Premier, Premier Bracks has supported him continuing in this role.
 In the cabinet re-shuffle after the election he became minister for climate change but lost the portfolio of Victorian communities.

-White Anting

-In June 2007, rumours of Steve Bracks resigning as premier, a series for leaks from inside government about Mr Thwaites and his family been given free accommodation, lift passes, food and drink at ski resorts over the last five years without declaring it.
+In June 2007, amid rumours of Bracks resigning as premier, there was a series of leaks from inside government about Mr Thwaites and his family being given free accommodation, lift passes, food and drink at ski resorts over the last five years without declaring it.
 The family stayed at government-owned apartments at the invitation of the management boards, which he had appointed.
 Documents obtained under freedom-of-information laws show Thwaites made 17 taxpayer-funded visits to Victoria's snowfields and national parks between 2003 and 2007.
 He had eight stays at Tidal River on Wilsons Promontory, five trips to Mount Hotham and two each to Mount Buller and Falls Creek in the four years he was environment minister.
 Expenses for the trips, which each required at least one night's accommodation, totalled more than $17,500.